 What defines you better than your own name?
 There are plenty of ways to incorporate your name into a private number plate.
 You can use numbers for letters, too, like 3 in place of E, or 4 in place of A, to spell your name out using a series of letters and numbers in the plate.
 If your full first name is too long or short, or you can’t find a plate available that matches, you can also consider using a nickname too.
 If you’re just getting a number plate for show and don’t have to worry about making sure it’s legal to register to your car, you can choose anything you like without worrying about the dates.
+More information about dealing with legal issues you can find at defencesolicitorslondon.co.uk, a useful online resource.
 Check out the range of show number plates to find one that matches your name at Number 1 Plates.
 Their helpful staff will assist you in finding a suitable plate using your name.

 The driver’s job is another popular choice when it comes to buying personalised plates or registration plates for show.
 If you’re really proud of your job, there are plenty of ways that you can incorporate into your number plate.
 For example, doctors often have ‘DOC’ as the last three letters of their number plate or a builder might have ‘BU11DER’.
 This is a great idea if you run your own business, too, you could incorporate ‘CEO’ into your number plate or even use your business name for the plate if it fits.

 Your show plates will be displayed on the front and back of your car, so why not take the make and model of your car into account when coming up with ideas for your new registration plate?
 If you have a flashy car that you’re really proud of, you could consider ways to fit the make into the plate, like ‘JAG’ for the last three letters on a registration plate for a Jaguar, or ‘BMW’ on a BMW.